allahislord/allahislord.github.io/README.md

-# Cosmic
+# Noify

-Cosmic is a cery cool gaming website
+Noify is a cery cool gaming website